WDWWW/aspnetcore-easy-testing/README.md

 - Getting/Using service after init the test service.
 - Provide hooks like `SetupFixture`, `Configure*` Methods.
 - Fake Authentication!!
-- Verify your service registration for your conditional registration logic.
+- Verify your service registration for your conditional registration logic. :satisfied:

 ## Getting Start!